 The student should learn the essential techniques needed for importing digital footage, images, and audio.
 The benefits of using the Media Browser panel should also be clear in relation to working with tapeless recording formats.
-If the hardware is available, the student can also practice capturing from tape.

 Importing assets

 There are two primary methods for importing footage into an Adobe Premiere Pro project.
 The first, using the Import menu, is designed for self-contained assets such as graphics and audio.
 Make sure students understand that when they import items into an Adobe Premiere Pro project, only a link is created.
 This means that the footage must first be copied to a drive and that drive must remain connected when working on the project.